learnandblaze/resources/README.md

+---
+generateHeadingToc: true
+---

-DevOps is a set of practices that combines software development (Dev) and IT operations (Ops) to improve the software development and delivery/deployment process.
-Here are nine core engineering principles in DevOps.
+ ## DevOps is a set of practices that combines software development (Dev) and IT operations (Ops) to improve the software development and delivery/deployment process.
+ ## Here are nine core engineering principles in DevOps.

 1. Collaboration: Foster a culture of collaboration and communication between development and operations teams.
 Encourage them to work together throughout the entire software development lifecycle.